eloritzkovitz/atlaset/docs/explore/currencies.md

 The **`Currency Exchange`** widget allows you to exchange rates between two currencies.
 You can do so by selecting your desired currencies and pressing the `Convert` button.

-By Default, the selected values will be your `home country`'s currency to USD.
+By Default, the selected values will be your home country's currency to USD.

 Currency exchange data is provided by using the [Open Exchange Rates API](https://openexchangerates.org).